+Figure 1.
+Observed and simulated (through the SCS/SUH method) hydrographs and corresponding rainfall events in Sarantapotamos (upper panel; February 2012, left, and February 2013, right) and Peristerona (lower panel; March 1988, left, and January 2004, right).

+In most events the standard SCS/SUH method failed to predict the flood flows adequately; this finding agrees with the results of similar studies in semi-arid Mediterranean catchments (Soulis et al., 2009; Massari et al., 2014).
 Characteristic failure cases (two from each basin), which refer to the largest observed storm events, are shown in Fig. 1 (see also summary data in Table 3).
-All observed hydrographs show that: (a) the basin's response to rainfall is quite slow; (b) generally smooth shapes are produced, even for storm events of complex structure; and (c) after the end of rainfall, flood runoff continues much longer than the corre-

-- sponding time of concentration, which determines the travel time of overland flow.
+All observed hydrographs show that: (a) the basin's response to rainfall is quite slow; (b) generally smooth shapes are produced, even for storm events of complex structure; and (c) after the end of rainfall, flood runoff continues much longer than the corresponding time of concentration, which determines the travel time of overland flow.
 The common interpretation of the above characteristics is the existence of a significant regulation mechanism, which is the shallow soil (unsaturated zone).
-As result of the semi-arid climate, at the beginning of rainfall the soil is mostly far from saturation and - 15 allows storing all infiltrating water without generating runoff.
-After exceeding a certain threshold, the excess water begins moving through the soil as interflow, which seems to be the dominant (if not the sole) component of all observed hydrographs.
-However, the standard SCS/SUH procedure cannot produce interflow, which is a rather smooth and slow flux (in contrast to overland flow, which generally follows the pattern of rain- - 20 fall), because SCS/SUH does not include strictly a soil moisture balance.
-It also fails to reproduce the recession process (i.e., the falling limb of the hydrograph) and thus generates much higher peaks, in order to maintain the observed volume.
-We note that this falling limb can be represented well as outflow from a linear reservoir.
-These observations suggest that radically different conceptualization is needed, in which interflow - 25 rate is proportional to soil moisture storage.
+As result of the semiarid climate, at the beginning of rainfall the soil is mostly far from saturation and allows storing all infiltrating water without generating runoff.
+After exceeding a certain threshold, there is a sharp increase of flood runoff until the peak value, followed by a recession (i.e. the falling limb of the hydrographs) that can be represented well as outflow from a linear reservoir.
+This behaviour indicates that the excess water begins moving through the soil as interflow, which seems to be the dominant (if not the sole) component of all observed hydrographs.

+Due to the limitations of the modelling scheme, none of above important characteristics is represented in the simulated hydrographs.
+In particular, the standard SCS/SUH procedure cannot handle complex rainfall patterns, nor can it produce interflow, which is a rather smooth and slow flux (in contrast to overland flow, which generally follows the pattern of rainfall), because SCS/SUH does not strictly include a soil moisture balance.
+Moreover, since most of runoff flows through the soil, the response time of the basin should be much longer than the time of concentration.
+However, by implementing the erroneous assumption of overland flow, thus setting the duration of the SUH equal to $t_c$ , we forced the model to calculate too narrow hydrographs.
+This explains the substantially poor reproduction of the falling limbs and the significant overestimation of the observed peak flows, due to the conservation of the volumes.
+These observations suggest that a radically different conceptualization is needed, in which interflow is proportional to soil moisture storage; furthermore, the base time of the SUH has to be substantially increased, to account for the actual travel time of flood runoff through the shallow soil.